getify/You-Dont-Know-JS/types & grammar/ch2.md

 }
 ```

-We can use this `Number.EPSILON` in comparison of two numbers for "equality" (within the rounding error tolerance):
+We can use this `Number.EPSILON` in comparison of two `number`s for "equality" (within the rounding error tolerance):

 ```js
 function numbersCloseEnoughToEqual(n1,n2) {